How an arrest record or criminal conviction effects a parent from becoming their special needs child’s guardian advocate in Florida.

 In Oklahoma, a parent with a felony conviction is not necessarily barred from from serving as their disabled child’s guardian.
 Instead, the court must make further inquiry into the nature and circumstances of the criminal conviction.
 If the court finds that applicant can be faithful to their duties and not neglectful of their responsibilities as guardian, and it is in the best interest of the child, the court can approve the application.

 According to Oklahoma estate attorney Terrell Monks, “it will be difficult to convince a judge to appoint you, but it is legally possible.”

 California has an even more sensible approach to guardian applicants with felony convictions.
 Like Oklahoma, California weighs the past convictions and makes a decision about the best interest of the child.
 But it gives greater weight to certain kinds of convictions.

 For example, sex crimes, domestic violence or exploitation crimes will be viewed more negatively than a simple drug possession charge.

 California judges have the authority to require drug or alcohol tests, or make an order that requires the applicant to not use drugs or alcohol.
 However, under California law, the judge cannot deny a guardianship application based only on the results of a positive drug/alcohol test.
 That would be one factor of many when deciding whether the guardianship would be in the child’s best interest.

-For most of you who did naughty things during their misspent youth -- and in the interest of full disclosure, I’d be on this list -- your past indiscretions will not prevent you from becoming a guardian advocate.
+For those of you who did naughty things during their misspent youth — and in the interest of full disclosure, I’d be on this list — most of your past indiscretions will not prevent you from becoming a guardian advocate.
 But be prepared to give a good explanation to the judge about how you’ve reformed your life, perhaps with documented evidence from third parties.

-However, if you have a felony conviction and turned your life around, Florida is not the place for you if you hope to serve as your disabled child’s guardian.
-If an alternate guardian advocate is not an option, consider relocating to a state with a more flexible approach.
+However, if you have a felony conviction and turned your life around, Florida is not the place for you if you hope to serve as your child’s guardian.
+If an alternate guardian advocate is not an option for you, consider relocating to a state with a more flexible approach.